The full story:

 Besides studying 14 different programming languages at the university level, I've always been adept at any technical skills.
 My parents were both engineers, which made me good with exact sciences (through I'm definitely studying more abstract arts as I grow older).

 I'm a quick learner, and that's how I've gotten to know WordPress inside-out and to be proficient in tens of other web-design tools & services.
-If you've heard of it, I probably already used it.
+If you've heard of it, I've probably already used it.

 And I'm always staying in touch with the web-design industry, learning about all the new tools and technologies that appear, sorting through all of the craziness to find the best tools for every project.